stamen/spatial-dataviz-for-data-scientists/README.md

 ## Day 1
 Covers the basics of web mapping, commonly used geospatial data structures for the web, and a range of options for how to create interactive spatial data Visualizations.
 Day one will leave you in good shape for diving deeper into interactively visualizing spatial data on the web.

-### Anatomy of a Web Map
+### Part 0: Anatomy of a Web Map
 Introduction to tiled maps and web friendly geospatial data structures.

 ![anatomy slide](https://raw.githubusercontent.com/stamen/spatial-dataviz-for-data-scientists/master/images/anatomy-of-a-web-map.png)

-### Hands on with Leaflet.JS & MapboxGL.JS
+### Part 1: Hands on with Leaflet.JS & MapboxGL.JS
 [Leaflet.JS](http://leafletjs.com) is a well known javascript library that allows for creating highly customized interactive web maps.
 We will demonstrate how get up and running with Leaflet by adding a Tile Layer and GeoJSON Layer.
 We will also take a quick look at MapboxGL and Mapzen's Tangram, tools that allow for utilizing the CPU graphics card to improve performance and expand what's capable with web mapping.

-- Getting your first Leaflet map working with [Blockbuilder.org](http://blockbuilder.org).
+#### Getting your first Leaflet map working with [Blockbuilder.org](http://blockbuilder.org)

+- Create a bl.ock, load Leaflet.
 Example 1: [Leaflet starter](http://blockbuilder.org/almccon/6d632572739217d2804fd2d429b9fa23)

-- Loading tiles
+- Change the tile provider.
+Example 2: [Leaflet starter (Toner basemap)](http://bl.ocks.org/almccon/48ad757db4c4be5fee5cf046df0d94bc)

+- Add a scale bar and URL hash using Leaflet plugins.
+Example 3: [Leaflet with scale bar and URL hash](http://bl.ocks.org/almccon/0dff3feb062c11c88b8cc150aef60235)

-- GeoJSON
+- Load some GeoJSON.
+Example 4: [Leaflet starter with GeoJSON overlay](http://bl.ocks.org/almccon/89c3b7da30f8686d3777fdeb65d73250)

+- Some GeoJSON styling and interactivity.
+Example 5: [Leaflet styling and interaction](http://bl.ocks.org/almccon/5ec33135bea51edfe17c32f1331c5182)

+  Notice here how we have to add another library (D3 in this case, but could be jQuery) to load the external file.
+Also observe the stark difference between the raster _basemap_ and the vector data _overlay_.
+These two parts of the map are created differently, they behave differently, and the even _look_ different!
+For a long time this is what all web maps were like.
+But from here on out we'll see how the boundaries between basemap and overlay are starting to blur:

+#### Basemaps (and overlays) in the world of WebGL

-- Quick demo of MapboxGL (compare to leaflet w/ same data)
+- Quick demo of MapboxGL (compare to leaflet w/ same data): Example 6: [MapboxGL vs Leaflet](http://bl.ocks.org/lewis500/4bfd4c87cbb3f17661e6414a910ff89c)

-- Tangram
+- Tangram is another GL-based renderer.
+Example 7: [Tangram simple demo](http://bl.ocks.org/almccon/65cdd4aef3f6e5884e8217fcc95efbf2)

-### Hands on with CARTO Builder & Leaflet
+### Part 2: Hands on with CARTO Builder & Leaflet
 [CARTO](https://carto.com) is a web based platform for analyzing and visualizing spatial data.
 The new CARTO [Builder](https://carto.com/builder/) platform (being rolled out this month!) is a revamp of their previous Editor and allows users to perform complex spatial analysis, create widgets, and share maps without having to write a line of code.
 CARTO has a suite of API's which makes it a great "backend" for data visualizations on the web, allowing developers to leverage SQL, PostGIS, and CartoCSS in their web applications.
 We will give a brief tour of the platform and demonstrate how to incorporate data ("tables") from CARTO into Leaflet.

 #### Introduction to CARTO: